Which is better for Altium WP PCB: polygons or planes?

 Altium Designer gives you many options for creating polygon pours.

 Altium Designer gives you multiple options for creating and placing polygon pours in your PCB layout.
 You have control over the size and shape of the pour, as well as whether it is solid or hatched.
 You can create these regions within a layer using Altium Designer’s high-quality CAD tools, or as a custom component.
 You also have control over polygon pour clearances and the size and shape of all copper features on your PCB.
-No matter what style of polygon or plane you need, you can create it in Altium Designer.
+Which is better a polygon or a plane?
+Whatever it is, you can create it in Altium Designer.